serviewcare/EJDBKit/README.md

 Xcode support
 ===================

-From 0.4.0 and onwards only Xcode 5 or greater is supported.
+Only Xcode 5 or greater is supported.
-If you still use or need Xcode 4 you can clone/download the 0.3.2 release.

 Unit test support
 ===================

-Unit tests use the new XCTest framework which means in order for the tests to run you must have your sim or device >= iOS v7.0!
+Unit tests use the XCTest framework so tests won't work for versions prior to iOS 7!

 Feature Requests
 ====================